defx/synergy/README.md

 ### Submitting Form Data

 By default, a HTML form will browse to a new page when the user submits the form.
+Submission happens when the user actives either a) an input[type="submit"], or b) a button[type="submit"].

+> In some browsers, a button _without_ a [type] will be assumed to be [type="submit"] if it resides within a form element, so you should _always_ set a buttons `type` attribute when it lives within a form.

-If you want to handle the submission of the form using JavaScript, then you would do that by binding to the forms submit event.
+If you wish to override the browsers default behaviour, perhaps to execute some JavaScript before submitting the form data, then you would do that by binding to the forms submit event, and calling `preventDefault` on the event object inside your handler function to stop the browser from submitting the form.

 ```html
 <form onsubmit="handleForm">